preservim/vim-pencil/README.markdown

 ## Commands

+You can enable, disable, and toggle _pencil_ as a command:

+* `Pencil` - enable pencil with auto-detection
+* `PencilOff` - removes navigation mappings and restores buffer to global settings
+* `PencilToggle` - if on, turns off; if off, enables with detection

 Because auto-detect might not work as intended, you can invoke a command to set the behavior for the current buffer:

-* `SoftPencil` - enable soft line wrap mode
+* `PencilSoft` - enable soft line wrap mode
-* `HardPencil` - enable hard line break mode
+* `PencilHard` - enable hard line break mode
-* `NoPencil` - removes navigation mappings and restores buffer to global settings
-* `TogglePencil` - if on, turns off; if off, enables with detection

 ## Automatic formatting

-_The ‘autoformat’ feature affects *HardPencil* (hard line break) mode only._
+_The ‘autoformat’ feature affects *PencilHard* (hard line break) mode only._

-When inserting text while in *HardPencil* mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft line wrap.
+When inserting text while in *PencilHard* mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft line wrap.

 A useful exception: if used with popular syntax modules\*, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block